sdvdxl/influxdb.com/content/docs/v0.9/administration/administration.md

 Durations such as `1h`, `90m`, `12h`, `7d`, and `4w`, are all supported and mean 1 hour, 90 minutes, 12 hours, 7 days, and 4 weeks, respectively.
 For infinite retention -- meaning the data will never be deleted -- use `INF` for duration.
 The minimum retention period is 1 hour.

 ### Show existing retention policies
-To delete a retention policy issue the following command:
+To show the retention policies on a given database issue the following command:

 ```sql
 SHOW RETENTION POLICIES ON <database>